Gratitude Challenge Day 8: Transform an Ungrateful Thought

-This is Day 8 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
+This is Day 8 of the 14-Day Gratitude Challenge where you practice gratitude for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Gratitude Challenge tasks and posts.

 Day 8: Thoughts

 It is said that our mind thinks between 60,000 to 80,000 thoughts every day.
 Are you aware of all these thoughts?
 Are all the thoughts that pass through your brain positive and grateful ones?

 I’m normally a very appreciative person, but there are times when I carry–what I term as–ungrateful thoughts.

 For example, I was on my way from Glasgow to Singapore (with transit in London Heathrow), taking British Airways.
 In our flight from Heathrow to Singapore, the plane was delayed from taking off for over an hour after we were all seated in the aircraft (and the crew never bothered to explain, too).

 After fidgeting in my seat for an hour and eager to get back to Singapore to edit and upload the video for last week’s How to Stop Stress Eating Course (live coaching course) plus work on my proposal for my latest training engagement, I got frustrated and thought, “We’ve been sitting here for an hour.
 This is ridiculous.
 Why are they taking so long?”